Xpheonix0/poormans-ai-rig-on-arch/README.md

 ![on 2 thread,16k toks](assets/screen2.png)
 ![on 1 thread,0.5k toks](assets/screen2.png)

-also my pc display panel delivers good contrast so the phones photo on tty looks cool.
+>For clarity my laptop's display panel delivers good contrast so the phones photo on tty looks cool but the screenshot looks dull.
 ---

 ## 🗿 Closing Thought